Single Image, Any Face: Generalisable 3D Face Generation: Related Work

-\textbf{3D avatars from a single image} In addition to reconstruction techniques, various methods have been developed to generate 3D avatars using Generative Adversarial Networks (GANs) \cite{ chan2022efficient, An_2023_CVPR} or, more recently, diffusion models \cite{ho2020denoising, rombach2022high}.
+\textbf{3D avatars from a single image} In addition to reconstruction techniques, various methods have been developed to generate 3D avatars using Generative Adversarial Networks (GANs) \cite{ chan2022efficient, An_2023_CVPR} or, more recently, diffusion models \cite{rombach2022high}.
 3D-aware GANs learn 3D representation by integrating tri-planes \cite{chan2022efficient} or tri-grids \cite{An_2023_CVPR} combined with the camera position.
 To achieve a single image 3D avatar generation, typically, GAN inversion is required to fit the input image, which is computationally expensive and time-consuming.
 Live3D \cite{trevithick2023} trains an image-to-triplane encoder to map an input image to a canonical triplane 3D representation instead of GAN inversion, while being still limited to large output angles.
-On the other hand, diffusion methods specifically designed for human avatars suffer from limited training data \cite{chen2024morphable}, as a 3D diffusion model is hard to learn from 2D image collections.
-Therefore, these methods rely on pretrained models \cite{rombach2022high, liu2023zero} and incorporate 3D physical constraints \cite{loper2023smpl} as prior knowledge.
-However, their stringent input requirements significantly restrict their ability to generalise across out-of-domain face images and situations without ground-truth mesh.
+On the other hand, diffusion methods specifically designed for human avatars suffer from limited training data, as a 3D diffusion model is hard to learn from 2D image collections.
+For example, Morphable Diffusion \cite{chen2024morphable} relies on pretrained 3D-aware diffusion models \cite{rombach2022high, liu2023zero} and incorporates 3D physical constraints \cite{loper2023smpl} (ground-truth bilinear head meshes), while being trained on a relatively small and in-domain dataset.
+These restrictions limit its ability to generalise to unconstrained face images and requires specialised 3D acquisition.
 In this work, we tackle these challenges with a proper model design and data synthesis.

 \textbf{Multi-view diffusion models} Recent works \cite{liu2023zero, liu2023syncdreamer, shi2023MVDream} extend 2D diffusion models to generate consistent multi-view images from a single-view.
 Their success benefits from the existence of large-scale 3D datasets \cite{deitke2024objaverse}.
+For example, SyncDreamer [11], is a generic multi-view diffusion model trained on large 3D object datasets without a face-specific geometric prior, leading to weaker identity preservation on human faces.
 Extending along this direction, our work focuses on human face avatar generation with a special requirement on the model's ability to generalise to unconstrained imagery.